 If you use Baking powder instead of baking soda then your baked goods will have a softer texture, less colour and will be acidic.

-But first, let us understand in brief what these two products are.
+Before going into the difference between the two, let us understand in brief what these two ingredients are.
 It will involve little science so please read it patiently and maybe more than once.

-Baking Soda has only and only Sodium Bicarbonate.
+Baking Soda has only one chemical and that is, Sodium Bicarbonate.

-Thus, Baking Soda, Cooking Soda, Meetha Soda, Khane ka soda…. they all means same thing…. different names of the same thing.
+- Thus, Baking Soda, Cooking Soda, Meetha Soda, Khane ka soda…. they all mean the same thing…. different names of the same thing.

 And this reaction begins immediately upon mixing the ingredients and is usually complete in about 2 minutes.
 So if you leave your batter on the counter for a long time before cooking, the carbon dioxide in the batter will escape leaving your batter flat.
 Hence, it may not be the most reliable leavening agent.